-Dan and Jay slept on the fold-out couch while Bob retired to his bedroom.
-Jay said nothing to Dan of the visions he’d seen outside.
-Jay could not even decide whether he had actually met Faith, or if his mind conjured her image because he’d smoked a bug-stick.
+Dan and Jay slept on the fold-out while Bob retired to his bedroom.
+Jay said nothing of his visions outside.
+He couldn’t even decide whether he’d actually met Faith or hallucinated it.
+In the morning Bob woke them for breakfast.

-“Dan,” Jay asked over the cereal, “have you thought about your thesis?”
+“Dan,” Jay asked over cereal, “have you thought about your thesis?”

 “Your thesis.
-We came to Wyoming to investigate the Sheridanian Virgils, so you could write your Religious Studies thesis.”
+We came to Wyoming to research the Sheridanian Virgils for your Religious Studies thesis.”

 “Oh, right.”
 Dan pushed floating flakes across his milk with a spoon.
-“Maybe visiting the college will give me some inspiration.”
+“Maybe the college will inspire me.”

-When they finished breakfast they walked to Bob’s truck.
-Jay pulled out his phone.
-“I’ll call Ms. Lyn to tell her we’ll be there soon.”
+After breakfast they walked to Bob’s truck.
+Jay dialed his phone.
+“I’ll let Ms. Lyn know we’re coming.”

 “Who?” asked Bob.
 Dan sat in the back.

 “The college event coordinator.
-We arranged to discuss the Virgils today.”
-Jay held the phone to his ear and sat shotgun.
-Bob revved the engine and pulled onto the road.
+I called her at the bar to arrange our meeting.”
+Jay sat shotgun.
+Bob revved the engine and pulled out.
 “Hello, Ms. Lyn?
 Yes, I’ll hold.”

-As Jay waited he pulled his notepad and pen from his pocket and found a fresh page.
-He dated it at the top.
-Bob steered his truck towards the mountains.
+As Jay waited he pulled out his notepad and pen and dated a fresh page.
+Bob steered his truck toward the mountains.

 “What did she say?” asked Dan.

-Jay stared at his phone’s screen and shook his head before he hung up.
-“She said we’ve got company, and they’ve arrived ahead of us.”
+Jay shook his head before he hung up.
+“She said they’ve arrived ahead of us.”

 Bob parked with such enthusiasm Dan’s body rocked forward.
-Jay’s gaze was fixed on the distance.
-As he stepped from the truck, a woman in high-heels walked up waving an arm.
+As the three stepped from the truck, a woman in high-heels walked up waving an arm.
 “Mr. Jackson?”